Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Methodology

 To preserve the clusters, we define a loss function $\mathcal{L}$ that penalizes distance deviations for pairs whose connectivity has been altered.
 The loss is formulated as:

 where $d_{i,j} = d(p_i, p_j)$ and $\hat{d}_{i,j} = d(\hat{p}_i, \hat{p}_j)$.
-The first term accounts for inadvertently broken links, while the second term accounts for falsely created links.
-By definition, only vulnerable pairs contribute to this loss, and only editable particles are involved in the optimization.
-Let $E$ denote the set of editable particles.
+The first term penalizes currently broken active links, while the second term penalizes currently created active links.
+Only active pairs contribute to this loss, and only editable particles are involved in the optimization.
 We then formulate the following constrained optimization problem to refine the particle positions: